apache/flink/docs/dev/table/sql/create.md

 // SQL query with a registered table
-// register a table named "Orders" tableEnv.sqlUpdate("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
+// register a table named "Orders" tableEnv.executeSql("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
 // run a SQL query on the Table and retrieve the result as a new Table val result = tableEnv.sqlQuery(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");

-// SQL update with a registered table
+// Execute insert SQL with a registered table
 // register a TableSink
-tableEnv.sqlUpdate("CREATE TABLE RubberOrders(product STRING, amount INT) WITH ('connector.path'='/path/to/file' ...)");
+tableEnv.executeSql("CREATE TABLE RubberOrders(product STRING, amount INT) WITH ('connector.path'='/path/to/file' ...)");
-// run a SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
+// run an insert SQL on the Table and emit the result to the TableSink tableEnv.executeSql(
   "INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'")
 {% endhighlight %}
 </div>

 <div data-lang="python" markdown="1">
 {% highlight python %}
-settings = EnvironmentSettings.newInstance()...
+settings = EnvironmentSettings.new_instance()...
-table_env = TableEnvironment.create(settings)
+table_env = StreamTableEnvironment.create(env, settings)

 # SQL query with a registered table
 # register a table named "Orders"
-tableEnv.sqlUpdate("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
+table_env.execute_sql("CREATE TABLE Orders (`user` BIGINT, product STRING, amount INT) WITH (...)");
 # run a SQL query on the Table and retrieve the result as a new Table
-result = tableEnv.sqlQuery(
+result = table_env.sql_query(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");

-# SQL update with a registered table
+# Execute an INSERT SQL with a registered table
 # register a TableSink
-table_env.sql_update("CREATE TABLE RubberOrders(product STRING, amount INT) WITH (...)")
+table_env.execute_sql("CREATE TABLE RubberOrders(product STRING, amount INT) WITH (...)")
-# run a SQL update query on the Table and emit the result to the TableSink
+# run an INSERT SQL on the Table and emit the result to the TableSink
 table_env \
-    .sql_update("INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'")
+    .execute_sql("INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'")
 {% endhighlight %}
 </div>